Apollo 8

 It was 1625 in the afternoon on Christmas Day at Honeysuckle Creek.
 Apollo 8 was a success and our Moon landing missions could go ahead well, that was providing they re-entered safely, but there were no unknowns there.
 We could now enjoy a late but happy Christmas.

-Australian Prime Minister John Gorton called the station requesting to speak to the astronauts, but was politely refused.
+Australian Prime Minister John Gorton called the station requesting to speak to the astronauts, but was politely declined.
 Then he wanted to send a message, but that was also turned down.

 Twas the night before Christmas, and way out